-It's a place that both Lynda and I had wanted to visit: Lynda has travelled extensively elsewhere in Canada; I had been around the East coast in the distant past and never made it to Newfoundland.
+Newfoundland is a place that both Lynda and I had wanted to visit for some time.
+Newfoundland is a special place in Canada.
+Once a separate region, it only became part of Canada in 1949.
+It has a unique culture and—something unusual for Canada—has a charming regional accent; it is renowned for its friendliness.
+Lynda has travelled extensively elsewhere in Canada and I had been around the East coast in the distant past, but neither of us had made it to Newfoundland.

 We wanted to go!
 So when Lynda found she had a business trip to Halifax, we jumped at the thought of taking in Newfoundland.

 The original idea was to rent a car and drive around.
 Friends Heather and Alan had just returned to St. John's so we emailed them, hoping to meet for dinner at some point.
 "We'll be away for your first few days" they wrote back "why not stay at our place for the week?".
-Hard to turn an offer like that down!
-But they were nuts to take this on.
-They'd been away for three weeks, gave us a whirlwind week in which they closed the deal on a new house, and due to leave for another holiday only weeks later.
-Now that's hospitality.
+It was hard for us to turn down an offer like that but they may have regretted the decision when the time arrived.
+They'd been away for three weeks, gave us a whirlwind week in which they closed the deal on a new house, and were due to leave for another holiday only weeks later.
+We were very appreciative of their efforts.

 Largely uneventful flights here: first leg to Calgary and a one hour layover in the Air Canada lounge [you know you're in Calgary: a large picture of a steer, just standing there staring at you adorns one wall.
 Elsewhere you might ask what deep meaning such a picture might have but in Calgary it means "It's a cow dumbass"!] then on to Ottawa where we chose to stay on the plane.
 We're flying in a Brazilian Embrar, which is a first; odd little 2x2 across thingy.
 Arrive a few minutes early at 10:15pm in St. John's airport.
 Kirby, (Alan and Heather's daughter) very kindly met us at the airport and drove us to Alan and Heather's palatial apartment in the center of St. John's.